Gymnophoria/Arthur-IPC/README.md

 # Arthur-IPC
-The IPC (inter-process communication) module for Arthur
+The IPC (inter-process communication) module for Arthur.
+Runs a IPC server using node-ipc to allow communication between the [Arthur Bot](https://github.com/Gymnophoria/Arthur) and the [Arthur Website](https://github.com/Gymnophoria/Arthur-Website).